Which website builder should I use?

 You can choose from templates offered by Wix, or you can create your own from scratch if you’re that way inclined.
-It allows you to test responsiveness across desktop, tablet and mobile very easily, with a toggle button to display how the site will appear on each device.
+It allows you to test responsiveness across desktop, tablet and mobile very quickly, with a toggle button to display how the site will appear on each device.

-Overall, it’s a great website builder for those who know what they want, but don’t want to learn how to code to get it!
+Overall, it’s a great website builder for those who know what they want but don’t want to learn how to code to get it!

 Pros: Impressive library of designs including mobile-first design options

-Cons: No long term free plan – only a 2 week trial
+Cons: No long term free plan – only a 2-week trial

 Who is it for?
 Great for small online businesses and eCommerce stores

-You can select from a range of templates, and then adjust and customise as much as you need.
+You can select from a range of templates and then adjust and customise as much as you need.
 You can even choose goals for your site to help you design and build your site.